-- Application - Three letters of recommendation. - Graduate Entrance Assessment (GRE, GMAT or Miller Analogies Test preferred). - Test requirement is waived for applicants already possessing an earned advanced degree from a regionally accredited institution. - The requirement is waived for applicants with an undergraduate GPA of 2.8 or greater who document 5-7 years of professional work experience.
+- Graduate Entrance Assessment (GRE, GMAT or Miller Analogies Test preferred). - Test requirement is waived for applicants already possessing an earned advanced degree from a regionally accredited institution. - The requirement is waived for applicants with an undergraduate GPA of 2.8 or greater who document 5-7 years of professional work experience.